jellyfin/jellyfin.org/docs/general/administration/troubleshooting/memory-dumping.md

 title: Server Memory Dumps
 ---

-# Memory Dumping of the Jellyfin server
+# Memory Dumping of the Jellyfin Server

-To troubleshoot a Jellyfin server that keeps allocating system memory it is necessary to dump the memory in a format that the developers then can later analyze.
+To troubleshoot a Jellyfin server that continuously allocates system memory, it is necessary to create a memory dump in a format that developers can later analyze.

-To dump the memory we will use the dotMemory tools from JetBrains.
+We will use the dotMemory tools from JetBrains to perform the memory dump.

 ## Linux Barebones

-First, we need to install the latest dotMemory command line tooling.
-To do this, pull the nuget package and extract it to a folder named `dotMemoryClt` and then set the permissions to be executable:
+First, install the latest dotMemory command line tools.
+To do this, download the NuGet package and extract it to a folder named `dotMemoryClt`, then set the permissions to make it executable:

 ```sh
 apt-get update -y && apt-get install -y wget && \